Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-core/README.md

 ## Notification Service

 The Notification Service is implemented on top of the Angular 2 Material Design snackbar.
-Use this service to show a notification message, and optionaly get feedback from it.
+Use this service to show a notification message, and optionally get feedback from it.

 ```ts
 import { NotificationService } from 'ng2-alfresco-core';